 Take about 2-3 hours each week to work focused, and you’ll be getting fun results.

 Simply snap a picture of your work or even better, scan it.

 On the course website, all participants will be sharing ideas, works in progress, questions ad suggestions.
 No one else accept for your peers can see the posts, all doodles, drawings and designs stay in our online class room.

 On the course website, you can upload your work, and see the work of your class mates as well.
 I will be there to answer any questions, follow-up suggestions, give you feedback and offer tips and help.

-The Workshop starts April 28, and will be running until May 25.
+The Workshop starts August 18, and will be running for 4 weeks.
 After that, the workshop website will be accessible for 2 more weeks, in case you want to catch up (get it?
 Ketchup!) on things.